-Cord blood banking is a once-in-a lifetime opportunity to be prepared for the future of medicine.
+Cord blood and cord tissue banking is a once-in-a lifetime opportunity to be prepared for the future of medicine.
 Umbilical cord stem cells are a potentially lifesaving resource for your child, their siblings, and other family members.

-Unlike that of older children and adults, newborn umbilical cord blood contains important baseline genetic information without the influence of environmental factors.
+Unlike that of older children and adults, newborn umbilical cord blood and cord tissue contain important baseline genetic information without the influence of environmental factors.
 This baseline genetic information can be compared later in life to determine if there have been changes caused by environmental factors.
 It can provide valuable insights into understanding the influence of food, drugs, stress, or exposure to toxins on how genes function and what treatment options are available.

 Using only a small portion of the stem cells you stored with us, your medical professional can use your newborn’s stem cells for genetic analysis.
 They would simply contact us to request a small sample of your child’s stem cells for DNA analysis and our team will have it processed and shipped to them.

-Other family members may also be able to take advantage of the potentially lifesaving benefits of your newborn’s cord blood.
+Other family members may also be able to take advantage of the potentially lifesaving benefits of your newborn’s cord blood and cord tissue.
 Children with the same biological parents have a 25% chance of being a perfect HLA (Human Leukocyte Antigens) match and a 50% chance of being a partial HLA match.
 Human Leukocyte Antigens are proteins that your immune system uses to recognize which cells belong in your body and which do not.

-Parents and grandparents may also be able to use your newborn’s cord blood for certain therapies.
+Parents and grandparents may also be able to use your newborn’s stem cells for certain therapies.
 Future uses could include treatment for Alzheimer’s Disease, currently being explored in clinical trials.